 In Water Year 2009, SqCWD replaced the three SC-3 monitoring wells at Escalona Drive because they were providing unreliable data.
+The new wells were outfitted with groundwater level data loggers and bladder pumps.
+Water quality measurements will continue to be measured quarterly at this location.

-Monitoring wells SC-8F, SC-9A, and SC-A2 were replaced in 2012, along with wells SC-9C and SC-9E.
+Monitoring wells SC-8F, SC-9A, and SC-A2 have also been identified as needing replacement.
+These wells were replaced in 2012, along with wells SC-9C and SC-9E.
 Wells SC-9B and SC-9D were destroyed and not replaced, as SC-9C and SC-9E provide more representative data of the aquifer units.